boilertown/create-boilertown/CONTRIBUTING.md

   pnpm test
   ```

-- Create changeset file and write a summary:
+- Create a changeset file and write a summary about your changes:

   ```sh
   pnpm run changeset